KillAllChickens/kac_netctl/README.md

 # kac_netctl

 A kernel module designed for use within KACOS.
-Allows a user space application to block all netwrok traffic at the kernel level.
+Allows a user space application to block all network traffic at the kernel level.
 `interact/` has an example script to toggle networking

 to build, run `make` in the projects root.